Blog

 - Allocation or deployment of an entity’s resources.

 Notably, the EO does not prohibit all DEI activities, only those involving disparate treatment based on race or ethnicity.
-However, the definitions are broad enough to potentially reach contractor diversity programs, employee resource groups, affinity networks, mentorship programs with race-based eligibility criteria, philanthropic giving, and community investment initiatives.
+However, the definitions are broad enough to potentially reach contractor diversity programs, employee resource groups, affinity networks, clubs and associations, mentorship programs with race-based eligibility criteria, philanthropic giving, and community investment initiatives.
 The breadth of the definitions and the severity of the enforcement mechanisms may effectively discourage a wider range of diversity-related programs and activities than the text of the EO alone would suggest.

 What the EO Requires